 “The Agilon installation took only a few days, and its implementation began with loading in mid-April.
 The capacity is around 1,300 boxes, and the system now contains 900 boxes.
 The number of product types is smaller, around 100, because there are multiple boxes of many product types.
 The number of boxes of a single product type will decrease, which enables us to increase the number of product types.
 We will need to load up to 400 product types in this automated system.
 The system can be expanded in line with future needs,” Marcus explains.

 “We receive most of our distribution products and parts in boxes, which are easy to store in the automated warehouse system.
-During the project, we have relied on Excel to calculate what and how much we should keep in our own storage facilities.
+During the project, we relied on Excel to calculate what and how much we should keep in our storage facilities.
 We are seeking a balance between smooth production, quick deliveries and optimal inventory value.”

 A significant improvement in our logistics

 Agilon makes processes and material streams much clearer, in addition to providing much-needed additional space at our plant

 Agilon makes processes and material streams much clearer, in addition to providing much-needed additional space at our plant.
 Materials management is clearer and safer than before.
 Now we can trust that the items are in their right places.
 When loading the system and picking up items, we run checks to ensure we have the correct products and quantities.
 Compared with picking up items from shelves, the risk of error is significantly smaller.
 Safety has also reached a new level, now that the system is reducing the need to use forklifts.
 In terms of ergonomics, using Agilon is less burdensome than using a forklift to pick up items,” Marcus says.